Stalpaard/SensoHapt/README.md

 The application was developed using the Visual Studio 2015 IDE in the C++/CLI programming language.

-Developed by Gilles Meyhi & Elias Stalpaert as part of their thesis pursuing a MSc degree in Engineering Technology: Electronics-ICT at KULeuven.
+SensoHapt was developed by Gilles Meyhi & Elias Stalpaert as part of their thesis pursuing a MSc degree in Engineering Technology: Electronics-ICT at KULeuven.

 ## Experiment configuration
 Experiments are configured using a .xml file.